TeamEXR/shutan-dev-wiki/How Pokemon XY works/Text And Localization.md

 ## gflib text archive format

 Each text archive is divided into multiple sections based on the number of languages/handwritings used.
-Then each section stores a column of text lines.
+Then each section stores a series of text lines.
 The header consists of a main part and a number of smaller parts specifying line info and section info

 ```c++
 struct TextArchiveHeader{